ImageMagick/Usage-Markdown/misc/index.md

 > After IM v6.7.7-7 '`BiCubic`' is simply an alias to '`Catrom`', which is typically regarded as a good 'cubic interpolator' (b=0, c=1/2).
 > You should use the name '`Catrom`' rather than '`BiCubic`' so as to be clear what you are using for interpolation.

-> Before IM v6.7.7-7 '`BiCubic`' actually used an extreme 'Cardinal Cubic' filter (b=0, c=1) which has a overly strong negative ringing effect.
+> Before IM v6.7.7-7 '`BiCubic`' actually used an extreme 'Cardinal Cubic' filter (b=0, c=1) which has an overly strong negative ringing effect.
 > This has been completely replaced by '`Catrom`', and is no longer available as an interpolative function.

 > Before IM v6.3.5-3 '`BiCubic`' was implemented as a very blurry '`Spline`' cubic interpolator.